Home with rooftop solar panels and wall-mounted battery at dusk

 Everything you need to know about the battery rebate program.

-It's a $7.2 billion Australian Government program that gives homeowners a discount of around 30% off the upfront cost of installing a home battery system.
+It's a $7.2 billion Australian Government program that gives homeowners an upfront discount on eligible home battery systems.
 The discount is applied via Small-scale Technology Certificates (STCs) at the point of sale.

 Most Australian homeowners with an existing or new solar system are eligible.
 There's no income test.
 You need a battery between 5-100 kWh nominal capacity, installed by an SAA-accredited installer, using a CEC-approved battery product.